Study in INDONESIA with YES Abroad!

 Students will attend public school, where the average class size is 40 students.
 The primary language of instruction will be Bahasa Indonesia.
 School typically runs Monday to Saturday, and uniforms are customary.
 Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as music, dance, scouting, and Youth Red Cross.

 The United States enjoys good relations with Indonesia.
 Indonesia is an active member in organizations such as the ASEAN, APEC, the NAM, and the G-20.

 For more information, visit the CIA World Factbook.

-Students will have the opportunity to take part in various activities to increase their interaction with local peers in Indonesia.
+Students may have the opportunity to take part in various activities to increase their interaction with local peers in Indonesia.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include: